nginxinc/new-relic-agent/README.md

-nginx web server plugin for New Relic
+NGINX plugin for New Relic
-Copyright (C) Nginx, Inc.

 ## Preface

-Visualize nginx web server performance with this plugin provided by the original authors of nginx.

-Collect and display key load metrics to track your nginx instances behavior.

-This plugin was created by the original authors of nginx web server.
+Visualize performance metrics in New Relic for the open source NGINX software and NGINX Plus.

-It allows to collect and report various important counters from an nginx web server instance such as:
+It allows to collect and report various important counters from an NGINX instance such as:

  * Active client connections
  * Idle (keepalive) client connections